vimchub/vaccineimpact/advisory-board.md

 title: Advisory Board
 ---

-Scientific Advisory Board (SAB) acts as a consulting body to the VIMC Management group and the Consortium overall.
-The SAB members are sought to represent a variety of international health and policy organisations as well as research institutions with a breadth of experience relevant to the Consortium key objectives.
-The SAB members were nominated during the first year of the Consortium operations for a five year term.
-The SAB consists of the following members:
+The Scientific Advisory Board acts as a consulting body to the VIMC Management group and the Consortium overall.
+The board members are sought to represent a variety of international health and policy organisations as well as research institutions with a breadth of experience relevant to the Consortium key objectives.
+The board members were nominated during the first year of the Consortium operations for a five year term.

+Scientific Advisory Board Members:

 <div id="advisory-board-list">
   {% for person in site.data.advisory-board %}